What is this medicine?

 Take this medicine by mouth with a glass of water.
-Follow the directions on your prescription label.
-Take your doses at regular intervals.
-This medicine may be taken with meals and at bedtime.
-For ease of swallowing, the tablets may be taken whole or split in half.
+Follow the directions on the prescription label.
+Take this medicine at the start of a meal, with the first bite of food.
+Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 changes in vision

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 What may interact with this medicine?

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications: